insects in general, insect taxonomy, and insect collecting

 BugGuide.
 “Identification, Images, & Information.”
 An online community of naturalists who identify and share knowledge about insects in photos sent by users from the U.S. and Canada.
 Huge virtual collection of every insect family, with interesting commentary.
 “We capture never before seen behaviors and we have photos of species that you won't find anywhere else on the web.”
 Hosted by Iowa State University Entomology.

-Also UK-based is the Amateur Entomologists’ Society, offering high-quality books and journals to bug enthusiasts of all ages, insect identification service, keys to adult insects, and other informative resources for identifying, conserving, and appreciating insects and arthropods in general.
+The UK-based Amateur Entomologists’ Society offers high-quality books and journals to bug enthusiasts of all ages, insect identification service, keys to adult insects, and other informative resources for identifying, conserving, and appreciating insects and arthropods in general.

 Beautiful insect photography at photo.net’s “no words thread” of insect photos (but you will have to identify them yourself).
 Also enter “insect” into the site’s search engine for a list of insect photos at other locations on the site, such as this exquisite gallery by Igor Siwanowicz.